 "In our view, GPs who are directors of, or who have significant financial interests in, companies who might be awarded contracts to provide services should seriously consider their membership of CCG governing bodies.

-"Alternatively, they should consider their position within provider companies."'Blocks' in the system
+"Alternatively, they should consider their position within provider companies."